 The membership-based industry and the direct-to-consumer industry are subject to governmental scrutiny, which includes various national, state, and local laws and regulations.
-For example, in the U.S., the FTC has actively warned several direct selling companies, and the industry as a whole, about certain business practices associated with direct selling and has entered into settlements with several direct selling companies to modify their compensation plans and business models.
+For example, in the U.S., the FTC has actively warned several direct selling companies, and the industry as a whole, about certain business practices associated with direct selling and has entered into settlements with several direct selling companies that required those companies to modify their compensation plans and business models.